KHPT

-KHPT (106.9 FM, "Houston's Eagle @ 106.9 & 107.5") is a classic rock-formatted radio station licensed to Conroe, Texas, which simulcasts on KGLK (107.5 FM).
-It is owned by Cox Media Group, and is part of the Houston cluster that also includes KKBQ and KTHT.
+KHPT (106.9 FM, "Houston's Eagle @ 106.9 & 107.5") is a classic rock-formatted radio station licensed to Conroe, Texas, which simulcasts KGLK (107.5 FM).
+It is owned by Urban One, and is part of a five station Houston cluster that also includes KGLK, KBXX, KKBQ and KMJQ.
 It is headquartered in Suite 2300 at 3 Post Oak Central in the Uptown district in Houston, Texas.
 KHPT's transmitter is located in Splendora, Texas, once shared with KSBJ.

 Between KHPT and KGLK, "The Eagle" covers more square miles than any station in southeast Texas.

 History

 KNRO-FM

 The station began broadcasting on February 14, 1965, with the call letters KNRO-FM.
 In 1968, the station began operating 24 hours a day, having previously signed off at midnight.
 In the early 1970s, the station aired a contemporary hits format.
 By 1975, the station had adopted a MOR format.

 First religious era

 In 1978, the station was sold Jimmy Swaggart Evangelistic Association for $803,750.
 The station's call sign was changed to KMCV, and the station adopted a religious format.
 In 1981, the station's call sign was changed to KJOJ, and contemporary Christian music was replaced with southern Gospel music.
 The station also aired brokered religious programming.
 The slogan for KJOJ was "Houston's Joy of Jesus."
 During the 1980s, hosts of the station's southern Gospel programming included Bert Salas, Mike Sheeran, and Lyle Countryman.

 In 1989, the station was sold to Six Chiefs Company for $8 million.
 The station would go on to air a contemporary Christian format, as part of a simulcast with KGLF-FM in Freeport, Texas.